-In order qualify for the housing register, an applicant or joint applicant must satisfy at least one of the following criteria:
+In order to qualify for the housing register, an applicant or joint applicant must satisfy at least one of the following criteria:

-- Has lived in the District for at least the last 2 years at the point of application. - Has lived in the District for 3 out of the last 5 years. - Is homeless or threatened with homelessness, is engaging with Lichfield District Council to resolve their homelessness is owed a prevention, relief or full statutory homeless duty and meet the local connection criteria contained within the homelessness legislation. - A young person owed a leaving care duty under section 23C of the Children Act 1989 by Staffordshire County Council will have a local connection to the District. - A care leaver under the age of 21 who normally lives in a different area to that of a local authority which owes them the leaving care duties and has done for at least 2 years, including some time before they turned 16. - Has close adult relatives (mother, father, adult children, brothers or sisters) where a meaningful relationship exists and those relatives currently live in the District and can evidence they have done so for the last 5 years.
-Consideration will be given to other relatives where a meaningful relationship can be evidenced by the applicant. - Is currently employed in the District, either on a permanent or temporary contract running for a minimum of 6 months, usually those working less than 16 hours per week will be treated as non-qualifying. - Any other special circumstances (these will be exceptional).
+- Has lived in the District for at least the last 2 years at the point of application. - Has lived in the District for 3 out of the last 5 years. - Is homeless or threatened with homelessness, is engaging with Lichfield District Council to resolve their homelessness, is owed a prevention, relief or full statutory homeless duty and meet the local connection criteria contained within the homelessness legislation. - A young person owed a leaving care duty under section 23C of the Children Act 1989 by Staffordshire County Council will have a local connection to the District. - A care leaver under the age of 21 who has lived in Lichfield District for at least two years, including some time before they turned 16, and the local authority which owes them the leaving care duty is not Staffordshire County Council. - Has close adult relatives (mother, father, adult children, brothers or sisters) where a meaningful relationship exists and those relatives currently live in the District and can evidence they have done so for the last 5 years.
+Consideration will be given to other relatives where a meaningful relationship can be evidenced by the applicant.